bairblog/bairblog.github.io/about.md

 cutting-edge research.
 Our aim with the BAIR Blog will be to present recent scientific findings in a format that is engaging, accessible, but at the same time informative for readers with all levels of expertise.
-Posts on a variety of other topics will follow on approximately a weekly basis.
+Posts on a variety of other topics will appear on approximately a weekly basis.

 ## Bair Blog Editorial Board